1. What is the MSCP?

 3. If my land is included within a MSCP plan area, will I be still able to develop it?

 Yes.
 MSCP plans do not place a moratorium on development.
 However, all development projects must be found to be in conformance with the MSCP plan.
 How a project conforms varies depending on the type of development .
 Some projects meet certain exemption criteria and do not require any modification, while others require revisions and mitigation in order for the project to conform.
 County staff will review each project and determine what is necessary for conformance with the MSCP plan.

 4. Will the government condemn my land for the MSCP?

 No. No land will be condemned to achieve the goals of the MSCP.
 In fact, the Board of Supervisors included that statement in a list of deal points prior to approval of the first MSCP plan.
 The County will only purchase land from willing sellers.
 Federal and state agencies involved with land acquisition have stated similar restrictions on condemnation.

 5. Can I sell my land to the MSCP?

 Maybe.
 The County has an obligation to acquire land for preserve within areas covered by MSCP plans.
 Since the inception of the MSCP, the County has negotiated and purchased several properties from willing sellers.
 The County will consider purchasing land that meets certain criteria, including whether the property is important in completing the planned preserve system for the region.
-If you are interested in potentially selling land to the County, please provide written information regarding the property.
-At minimum, the following information should be included: full assessor parcel number, general description of the property, and total acreage.
-Send the information to: County of San Diego, Real Estate Services Division, 5555 Overland Avenue, Suite 2110, San Diego, CA 92123 or call 858-694-2300.
+If you are interested in potentially selling land to the County contact the Real Estate Services Division of the Department of General Services at (858) 694-2291.